 Cafe con Leche (Cuban Coffee with Milk)

 Cafe cubano’s quieter cousin, cafe con leche should be called leche con cafe for it really is milk with coffee.
-A steaming cup of this sweet, comforting potion served with toasted bread or cuban crackers is a typical Cuban breakfast.
+A steaming cup of this sweet, comforting portion served with toasted bread or Cuban crackers is a typical Cuban breakfast.

-Pour the hot milk in a mug, filling it almost to the top.
-Throw in a tacita of cafe cubano and stir.
+Pour the hot milk into a mug, filling it almost to the top.
+Throw in a tacita of Ccafe Cubano and stir.
 Sit back, pop in the Buena Vista Social Club CD and feel the warm Gulf breeze.